 I wrote a post on this blog a while ago about analytics in design & construction.
-The gist of this post was the use of technology to identify construction risks and opportunities.
+The gist was the use of technology to identify construction risks and opportunities.

-After all, some project costs such as materials are pretty well fixed- a cubic metre of concrete normally costs the same on a Tuesday or a Wednesday, or for company A or B. One construction company can only differentiate themselves from the next by executing work so that it is quicker or more efficient.
+After all, some project costs such as materials are pretty well fixed- a cubic metre of concrete normally costs the same on a Tuesday or a Wednesday.
+One construction company can only differentiate themselves from the next by executing work faster or more efficiently.